EtherTyper/webdev-starter/README.md

-# WebCalc
+# webdev-starter
-A calculator for the web.
+A static webpage starter with typescript and scss